pgragg/udp_file_transfer/Readme.md

+## UDP File Transfer

+Quickstart:
+Open two terminal windows.
+In one, run `npm run write`.
+This will start a localhost server which listens for udp connections on port 2222.
+In another terminal window, run `npm run read`.
+This will start many client processes which communicate with the write server.

 How does this work?

 dist/index.js starts a process to transfer a file to a targetFileName over a port using UDP.